-The experimental results shown in Fig. 2 were measured by the lab of Michael Fill (Rush University Medical Center) using standard, previously described methods (35).
+The experimental results shown in Fig. 2 were measured by the lab of Michael Fill (Rush University Medical Center) using standard, previously described methods (40).
 These experiments were performed on the cardiac isoform (RyR2) that still had regulatory proteins (e.g., the negatively-charged calsequestrin) attached to them.
-In this way, these channels are different from the "purified" RyR channels for which the theory was originally developed (7,20,36).
-Therefore larger discrepancies between theory and experiment than those described in the Appendix are to be expected.
-Still, the model is in very good agreement with experiment.

-The experiments were performed after the theoretical calculations and no parameters were changed in the model to better reproduce the experimental data.
+In this way, these channels are different from the "purified" RyR channels for which the theory was originally developed (7,20,41).
+This may contribute to the larger discrepancies between theory and experiment than those described in the Appendix.
+Nevertheless, the model is in very good agreement with experiment.
+The experiments were performed after the theoretical calculations to test the predictive power of the model.
+No parameters were changed in the model to better reproduce the experimental data.